Free Things To Do in Baltimore

 Take a Walk at Fort McHenry National Monument and Historic Shrine

 You don’t need to enter Fort McHenry to understand how it inspired our national anthem.
-Visit the surrounding park to take in the grandeur of the fort and stop in the visitor center to discover the history behind its walls.
+Visit the surrounding park to take in the grandeur of the fort for free and stop in the Visitor Center to discover the history behind its walls.
 (It’s worth the entrance fee, though, just to stand atop the ramparts and check out the other exhibits at the star-shaped fort.)

 Tour a Visiting Ship